tonifuc3m/boston_housing/README.md

 The main code is an R Markdown.

-We will perform a basic exploratory analysis, pre-processing, variable selection and train several models.
+I will perform a basic exploratory analysis, pre-processing, variable selection and train several models.

-In addition, we will show how to do hyper-parameter tuning with R package caret and XGBoost.
+In addition, I will show how to do hyper-parameter tuning with R package caret and XGBoost.

 Finally, also code for parallel programming in Windows with R is provided.